 To ensure a broad and balanced curriculum, the art curriculum is led by 4 concepts: drawing, painting, sculpture, and learning about artists.

 The progression document outlines the skills to be taught each year across all 4 areas.
 These have been developed to meet and exceed the requirements of the NC.
 By developing their control and mastery of tools, techniques and media, they can express their ideas successfully.

-Over a year, 3 main art topics are planned - drawing, painting, printing/sculpture - with opportunity given to study an appropriate artist.
+Over a year, 3 main art topics are planned - drawing, painting, sculpture - with opportunity given to study an appropriate artist.

 Teachers use a variety of tools and media confidently.
-In order to uphold high expectations, quality training and CPD is provided on an individual basis and through targeted group support ensuring the best possible curriculum is offered.
-The use of new, unusual or little-used resources is shared and supported as necessary.
+Quality training and CPD is provided on an individual basis and through targeted group support ensuring the best possible curriculum is offered.
+Use of new, unusual or little-used resources is shared and supported as necessary.

 The impact of the art curriculum is seen through the high quality artwork displayed throughout school which is appreciated by pupils, parents, the wider community and commented upon by all visitors to school.

-As 21st century citizens, our children are able to articulate possible career choices through art.
+Children have an improved cultural capital through study of artists from different cultures, and as 21st century citizens, children are able to articulate possible career choices through art.

-Warmsworth Primary School Art Exhibition for the Stancee Wedd Award
+Warmsworth Primary School Art Exhibition for the Stancee Wedd Art Award

 The Stancee Wedd Art Award is presented at the end of the academic year to one of our children, after their work has been included in our art exhibition and chosen as the winner by our school councillors .
 This award is named after one of our long-standing Chair of Governors at our school, who had a love of art and always wanted to ensure it was promoted in our school.